 (i) The transfer of seedlings from nursery beds to their permanent positions in the field.

 (ii) The tools used for transplanting are hand trowel, digger, hoe or cutlass. (iii) Plant is removed with a ball of soil around its roots.

-(vi) Soil around roots at permanent site are firmed to eliminate air pockets for good root establishment.
+(v) Transplants require shading to reduce wilting. (vi) Soil around roots at permanent sites are firmed to eliminate air pockets for good root establishment.

 (vii) Watering is done morning and evening.

-(viii) Mulch after transplanting to reduce evapo-transpiration.
+(viii) Mulch after transplanting to reduce evapotranspiration.

 (ix) Usually done at the early stages of development of the crop plant, long before maturity.

 (x) Weak or diseased seedlings should not be transplanted